-- A sewing machine and two bobbins (one for regular sewing thread and one or more for the elastic thread).
+- Sewing machine and two bobbins (one for regular thread and one for elastic thread)

 Prepare the Fabric

-- Sew a small baby hem on what will be the top edge of your sundress.
-(Turn under 1/8" to 1/4", press, turn under again to enclose the raw edge.
-Sew the hem in place by sewing as close to the folded edge that is on the body of the fabric, as possible.)
+Next, you'll sew a small hem on what will be the top edge of your dress.
+Turn under 1/8 inch to 1/4 inch, press, and turn it under again to enclose the raw edge.
+Sew the hem in place as close to the folded edge as possible.
+Press again.

-Always leave a couple of inches of thread tail when you stop sewing with elastic thread.
-Do not use automatic thread cutting features on your sewing machine while sewing with elastic thread!
-The automatic thread cutter will not leave a long enough tail, causing the end of the elastic thread to pull back into the bobbin case and you needing to re-thread the machine.
+Never use the automatic thread-cutting features on your sewing machine while sewing with elastic thread.
+The automatic thread cutter won't leave a long enough tail, causing the end of the elastic thread to pull back into the bobbin case and requiring you to rethread the machine.

-- Sew 2" to 12" of elastic bobbin rows of stitching depending on how much gathered area you desire.
-For a comfortable summer nightgown, 2" is sufficient on a very lightweight fabric.
-For the elasticized fabric to cover the bust area, sew 10" to 12" worth of rows.
+Sew 2 to 12 inches of rows of stitching with the elastic thread, depending on how much gathering you desire.
+For the elasticized fabric to cover the bust area, sew at least 10 to 12 inches worth of rows.